pencil-js/pencil.js/modules/pencil.js/readme.md

 ## Usage
-Once you have installed it, you can start to import it using common.js or ES6 syntax.
+Once you have installed the library using NPM, you can start to import it.

-There's multiple ways to rely on the project for your, pick the one that fits you need or preference :
+You can either import everything under a namespace or only the package you're going to use.
+Pick the way that fit your style.

 ```js
 // The whole package under a namespace